zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 ### Recover parameters using a grid search

-Now that we have simulated data with known parameters we can use the likelihood function to invert the model and recover those parameters from the data.
+Now that we have simulated data with known parameters we can use the third component of the module, the likelihood function to invert the model and recover those parameters from the data.

-The work horse function for this is `ADDM.grid_search`.
-It computes the negative log likelihood for each parameter combinations specified in `param_grid`.
-The data are specified in the first positional argument and the likelihood function in the third.
-The second argument is for the parameter space, `param_grid`.
-This is specified as a dictionary of named tuples, where the keys identify different models and the values are named tuples mapping parameters names to parameter values.
+The built-in optimization algorithm function for this is `ADDM.grid_search`.
+It computes the sum of negative log likelihood across all trials in the data, for each parameter combination specified in `param_grid`.
+The parameter space defined in `param_grid` is organized as an array of `NamedTuple`s indicating the parameter names and their specific values for each combination.
+For this toy example, the parameter space consists of 27 parameter combinations.

 ```@repl 1
-fn = "../../../data/addm_grid.csv";
+fn = data_path * "addm_grid.csv";
 tmp = DataFrame(CSV.File(fn, delim=","));
 param_grid = NamedTuple.(eachrow(tmp))
 ```

-Having defined the parameter space we can compute the likelihood of the data for each point in it and select the combination that has the highest likelihood.
+Having defined the parameter space, we can compute the sum of negative log likelihoods (NLL) for each data point and select the parameter combination with the lowest NLL, which is equivalent to maximizing the likelihood.
+This combination of parameters is called the maximum likelihood estimate, or the MLE. `ADDM.grid_search` expects the data, the parameter space, the likelihood function and any fixed parameters for the model as its positional arguments.
+Additionaly, as a keyword argument, one can specify `likelihood_args` for values that should be passed onto the likelihood function.
+Here, we specify the `timeStep` and the `stateStep` for solving the Fokker-Planck Equation.
+The function returns an `output` dictionary with various components depending on additional arguments that are detailed in other tutorials and the API Reference.

 ```@repl 1
-output = ADDM.grid_search(SimData, param_grid, ADDM.aDDM_get_trial_likelihood, Dict(:η=>0.0, :barrier=>1, :decay=>0, :nonDecisionTime=>100, :bias=>0.0); return_grid_nlls = true);
+output = ADDM.grid_search(SimData, param_grid, ADDM.aDDM_get_trial_likelihood, Dict(:η=>0.0, :barrier=>1, :decay=>0, :nonDecisionTime=>100, :bias=>0.0); likelihood_args = (timeStep = 10.0, stateStep = 0.1), return_grid_nlls = true);

-best_pars = output[:best_pars];
+mle = output[:mle];
-all_nll_df =  = output[:grid_nlls];
+all_nll_df = output[:grid_nlls];
 ```

 Below we display the sum of negative log likelihoods for each parameter combination.